|

 to the apartment, her hands clutched to her wound.
 Elizabeth Harrison was found lying across

-had been strangled but that she might have died of shock and fright, and the
+but that she might have died of shock and fright, and the weight of her

-friends, a Mrs. Ann Love, arrived for a dinner
+of Mrs. Duncomb’s friends, a Mrs. Ann Love, arrived

-invitation, but could get no answer or see any sign of life.
-She went to
+for a dinner invitation, but could get no answer or see any sign of life.
+She

-friends, a Mrs Frances Rhymer, and they could not raise the old lady.
-Sarah also came up and Mrs.
+Mrs Frances Rhymer, and they could not raise the old lady.
+Sarah also came up and Mrs. Love, fearing

-Love, fearing that all was not well, sent Sarah to find a locksmith.
-Sarah
+that all was not well, sent Sarah to find a locksmith.
+Sarah returned later

 who was quite a bit younger and managed to gain entry into the